Zulfiqar Ali Bukhari

 Zulfiqar Ali Bukhari, commonly known by his initials Z. A. Bukhari (ذوالفقار علی بخاری) (6 July 1904 – 12 July 1975), was a broadcaster of British India and later of Pakistan.
-He was also a writer, poet and musician.
 He was the first director-general of Radio Pakistan.

 Early life

 He was born into a family of peers (Sufi mystics) on 6 July 1904 in Peshawar, British India.
 His family was of mixed Kashmiri and Hindkowan ethnicity.
 Zulfiqar Ali Bukhari, or Z. A. Bukhari as he was popularly known, came to Lahore after passing his matriculation exam.
 His elder brother Patras Bokhari, one of Urdu's finest humorists, lived there.
 At Lahore, the younger Bukhari enrolled in Oriental College and completed his Munshi Fazil, the highest degree at that time in the oriental branch of knowledge.